lsst/LDM-151/index.rst

 and be possible to subtract with a high degree of accuracy.
 Background matching will be the default mode of operation.
-Nevertheless, it will also be possible to produce coadds by subtracting the background first using Sky Background determination and substraction components developed in the Single Frame Processing Pipeline (WBS 02C.03.01).
+Nevertheless, it will also be possible to produce coadds by subtracting the background first using Sky Background determination and subtraction components developed in the Single Frame Processing Pipeline (WBS 02C.03.01).

 If the seeing is not constant it becomes impossible to produce a coadd